VirtoCommerce/vc-module-image-tools/README.md

 Available modes:

-* Regenerate - thumbnails will be generated for all images.
+* **Regenerate** - thumbnails will be generated for all images.
-* Process changes - tries to find changed or added images and generates thumbnails only for them.
+* **Process changes** - tries to find changed or added images and generates thumbnails only for them.
 Also will detect added options.
-Already generated thumbnails for removed options will not be deleted.
+Thumbnails generated for removed options will not be deleted.

 # Installation